D'Arcy J.M. Cain

 The KBD element changes the character rendering of the contents of the element to logically represent text entered as keyboard input.

-The PERSON element changes the character rendering of the contents of the element to logically represent the name of people to allow these to be extracted automatically by indexing programs.
+The Q element changes the character rendering of the contents of the element

 The SAMP element changes the character rendering of the contents of the element to logically represent a sequence of literal characters.